tristan-sebens/metl/README.md

 ## **Use case 3: Load data directly into database**

-`TagProcessor` is capable of loading the data extracted from the tag directories directly into a suitably formatted database. `TagProcessor` is, by default, configured with an output data structure matching that of the AFSC ABLTAG database.
-If you are not loading into this database, you will either need to ensure that your database conforms to the same data structure as ABLTAG, or you will need to [adjust the configuration of `TagProcessor` to your database's structure](#configuring-tagprocessor-object).
+`Pipe` is capable of loading the data extracted from the tag directories directly into a suitably formatted database. `Pipe` is, by default, configured with an output data structure matching that of the AFSC ABLTAG database.
+If you are not loading into this database, you will either need to ensure that your database conforms to the same data structure as ABLTAG, or you will need to [adjust the configuration of `Pipe` to your database's structure](#configuring-Pipe-object).

 ### **Establish a connection to the output database**